 Figure 4.1 shows a comparison of GOSAT-2 and GOSAT FP-CO2 for both the non- (top) and bias-corrected (bottom) product.
 Table 4.1 shows a summary of the corresponding statistics.
 The bias-correction of the non-glint observations has been performed with TCCON observations as described in the following section, while the glint observations have been corrected using the GOSAT-1 bias corrected product.
 Overall the products compare fairly well with relatively small biases, high correlations and standard deviations smaller than those found in the comparison with TCCON.
 The land based "bias-corrected" comparison shows a worse bias and standard deviation than the non-corrected version.
 This is potentially due to the small number of TCCON sites with available data for 2019, creating a non-representative correction for GOSAT-1 to GOSAT-2 co-locations away from the TCCON locations.

 Table 4.1.
-Summary of the comparison of FP-XCO2 GOSAT vs GOSAT-2 for daily 2°x2° mean concentrations.
-Period covered is Feb 2019 to Aug 2019.
+Summary of the comparison of FP-XCO2 GOSAT-2 vs GOSAT-1 between Feb.
+2019 and May 2020.